 In 2015, following the election of Jeremy Corbyn as Leader, Toby was appointed as Shadow Armed Forces Minister which he held until his resignation in June 2016.

 On leaving the front bench, he was elected Chair of the All-Party Parliamentary Pub Group, on which he has contributed to the government’s review of the pubs code, and where he has introduced the inaugural Parliamentary Pub of the Year Award in 2018.

 He is also chair of the Labour Friends of the Forces and the All-Party Parliamentary group for Tennis.

 Toby has sat on sat on the Department for Communities and Local Government, International Trade, Home Affairs and Environment, Food & Rural Affairs Select Committees.

 In 2020, following the election of Keir Starmer as leader of the Labour Party, Keir asked Toby to rejoin the Labour front bench, appointing him to the Shadow Education Team as the Shadow Minister for Apprenticeships and Lifelong Learning.

 Toby was re-elected at subsequent elections in 2015, 2017 and 2019, and Chesterfield is now the only Labour seat outside of the cities in the whole of the East Midlands.

-Before becoming an MP I was a Councillor for the Rother Ward on Chesterfield Borough Council and ran my own small business supplying rugby clothing, as well as being a shareholder in a social enterprise providing nursery care to one of the most deprived areas of Chesterfield.
+Toby has spent all his adult life in Chesterfield and currently lives in the West Ward of Chesterfield Borough.
+Before becoming an MP Toby was a Councillor for the Rother Ward on Chesterfield Borough Council, ran his own small business supplying rugby clothing and was a Director in a social enterprise providing nursery care to one of the most deprived areas of Chesterfield.